anton-k/csound-live-sampler/README.md

 ##### Limiter

-Usefule to put on master to avoid audio clipping and distortion when audio exceeds the volume limit.
+Useful to put on master to avoid audio clipping and distortion when audio exceeds the volume limit.

 ```yaml